cmdenault/Homelessness/README.md

   - use root mean square error to evaluate effectiveness of a model

-The file used to analyze the data can be found as: homeless_data_analysis.ipyn The presentation to communicate the results can be found as:
+The file used to analyze the data can be found as: homeless_data_analysis.ipyn The presentation to communicate the results can be found as: homelessness_presi.pdf